 Preparing for your wedding day (and night) is an exciting, but sometimes stressful time.
 Many young women who aren’t yet sexually active have questions about what to expect after they tie the knot.

-Premarital exams can also include any the following:
+Premarital consultations can also include any the following:

 If you don’t want to get pregnant right away, you’ll want to discuss birth control options with your healthcare provider.
 There are many options such as birth control pills, an implant, or an IUD.
 Keep in mind that many types of birth control don’t protect you from sexually transmitted infections.